s1r0n/lightning-path/articles/journalistic-pieces/the-conversation/why-we-should-all-cut-the-facebook-cord.md

 nav_order: 14
 has_children: False
 parent: The Conversation
-keywords: [Ideology, Disconnect, Consciousness Manipulation]
+keywords: [Ideology, Disconnection, Consciousness Manipulation]
 ---

 # Why We Should All Cut the Facebook Cord